Amin-MAG/My-Notes/PostgreSQL.md

 ## Interval

-To specify a range of time, for example
+To specify a range of time.
+For example:

 ```sql
 from comment_comment as c